thoughtbot/bourbon.io/README.md

 ## Hosting & Deployment

-The website is hosted on [Netlify], and is automatically built and deployed when changes are pushed to the `master` branch.
+The website is hosted on [Netlify], and is automatically built and deployed when changes are pushed to the `main` branch.

 [Netlify]: https://www.netlify.com/